oramirez13/zshrc.txt/README.md

 This clean, custom .zshrc file is compatible with Oh My Zsh, Powerlevel10k, and Fastfetch and doesn't display annoying warnings.
-It also includes some useful aliases for Arch Linux, Kali Linux, or any other.
+It also includes some useful aliases for Arch Linux, Kali Linux, or any other distro.